-(A) Given the potential of continued growth and emphasis on courses utilizing instructional technology, it is recognized that special considerations in assignment may be necessary, including, but not limited to,

-- (i) compensation enhancement and/or adjustment of assignment; - 2222 - (ii) availability of support services, including instructional design support; - 2223 (iii) training and development; and 2224 - (iv) necessary equipment.

-(B) Online Courses.

-(i) Definition of an Online Course.
-For purposes of this Policy , a course is considered online when at least 80% of the class meetings that would be held for a standard classroom course are replaced by online activities.
-The parties recognize that employee effort spent in the development of online course materials and in providing online instruction may be greater than that associated with similar face-to-face courses and should be taken into consideration, as appropriate, in determining compensation and assignment.

-(ii) No employee shall be required to teach a course as an online course, nor shall an employee be excluded from teaching a course that he or she is otherwise qualified to teach because he or she does not agree to teach the course as an online course unless the course is only offered online.
+- (a) Given the potential of continued growth and emphasis on courses utilizing instructional technology, it is recognized that special considerations in assignment may be necessary, including, but not limited to, - (i) compensation enhancement and/or adjustment of assignment; - (ii) availability of support services, including instructional design support; - (iii) training and development; and - (iv) necessary equipment. - (b) Online Courses. - (i) Definition of an Online Course.
+For purposes of this Policy, a course is considered online when at least 80% of the class meetings that would be held for a standard classroom course are replaced by online activities.
+The parties recognize that employee effort spent in the development of online course materials and in providing online instruction may be greater than that associated with similar face-to-face courses and should be taken into consideration, as appropriate, in determining compensation and assignment. - (ii) No employee shall be required to teach a course as an online course, nor shall an employee be excluded from teaching a course that he or she is otherwise qualified to teach because he or she does not agree to teach the course as an online course unless the course is only offered online. - (iii) - a.
+Online Course Rights and Releases Without Extra Compensation or Course Release.